tmplab/LJay/README.md

 Introduction :
 --------------

-A "Curve" is actually more a scene/mode, wich can generate different pointlists, be also interactive,...
+A "Curve" is actually more a scene/mode, wich must generate all necessary pointlists ("PL") for all the needed lasers, be interactive,...
+One Curve at a time.

-A "Set" is a collection of curves
+A "Set" is a collection of curves, like a MIDI bank (="Set") has different programs (="Curve").
+For the moment there is 8 Sets (0-7) of 8 Curves (0-7).
+You can actually code as many Curves you want in a Set, the 8 limit is for built in support of the web UI, Bhoreal device,...

-In each set, Curve 0 is reserved for interactive settings modifications i.e trapezoidal corrections,...
+In each Set, Curve 0 is reserved for interactive settings modifications i.e trapezoidal corrections,...

-So your Curves numbers will be 1+
+So your Curve numbers will be 1+.

-Use setexample.py (it is already imported in main.py as set number 4).
+Use setexample.py (it is already imported in main.py as Set number 4).

 Check if your set and all your curves are in settables (main.py)

 Use a conf file like setexample.conf, check in gstt.py if Configname use it.
+The conf file tells LJay what Set/Curve should run at launch.
+The PL to display in the simulator at first is : simuPL in gstt.

+You run with

+python main.py

+Be sure to check command arguments : python main.py --help

+LJay is meant for Live, so a lot of parameters can be changed via OSC/midi, webUI,...